deepgram/kur/docs/source/specification.rst

 	primitives that you use to construct your model.
 Convolutions, fully-connected layers, recurrent layers, and so forth are all "layers" to Kur.
 Operators are "meta-layers."
-They modify the way other layers are interpretted, but do themselves produce underlying tensor operations.
+They modify the way other layers are interpretted, but do not produce underlying tensor operations themselves.
 	For example, a "for" loop is an operator because it can generate many other layers, but by itself, a "for" loop is not a deep learning operation.
 If you've looked through the :ref:`the_examples` page, then you know that ``convolution``, ``activation``, ``dense``, and ``input`` are all layers.